NCBI-Codeathons/Automated-Figure-extraction-and-Tagging/README.md

 ## Motivation
 Often when searching for papers in [pubmed](https://www.ncbi.nlm.nih.gov/pubmed/), we are specifically looking for *papers* with __data figures which contain data related to our query__.
 [Open-i](https://openi.nlm.nih.gov/) is awesome, but 1) integration with pubmed would be ideal, as we are looking for papers, and that's where we normally do those searches.
 2) Tagging figure with keywords, similar to MeSH for whole papers would better support finding papers with figures related to our keywords.
 Finally, 3) splitting up multipanel figures would likely support more fine-grained results.

-1 ) is beyond the scope of the codeathon, but would cruically depend on 2) - which can able to leverage work already done for [Open-i](https://openi.nlm.nih.gov/) and [PMC](https://www.ncbi.nlm.nih.gov/pmc/?) to pull out figures and their legends.
-3) May be able to be pursued in parallel to 2) depending on interest and skill-set
+1 ) is beyond the scope of the codeathon, but would cruically depend on 2) - which can leverage work already done for [Open-i](https://openi.nlm.nih.gov/) and [PMC](https://www.ncbi.nlm.nih.gov/pmc/?) to pull out figures and their legends.
+3) May be able to be pursued in parallel to 2) depending on team-members' interest and skill-sets.

 ## Background